-Scope of Class III Gaming Authorized - The Tribe is authorized to operate up to 2,250 slot machines, banking or percentage card games, and any devices or games that are authorized under state law to the California State Lottery, provided that the Tribe will not offer such games through use of the Internet unless others in the state not affiliated with or licensed by the California State Lottery are permitted to do so under state and federal law.
-The Tribe can operate off-track wagering on horse races at a satellite wagering facility pursuant to the requirements outlined in the Compact.
+Scope of Class III Gaming Authorized: The Tribe is authorized to operate up to 1,600 slot machines, banking or percentage card games, and any devices or games that are authorized under state law to the California State Lottery, provided that the Tribe will not offer such games through use of the Internet unless others in the state not affiliated with or licensed by the California State Lottery are permitted to do so under state and federal law.
 The Tribe shall not engage in Class III Gaming that is not expressly authorized in the Compact.

-Authorized Gaming Facility - The Tribe may establish and operate no more than three gaming facilities, one of which has a primary purpose other than gaming and operates no more than 50 slot machines, and engage in Class III gaming only on eligible Indian lands held in trust for the Tribe, located within the boundaries of the Tribe's reservation.
+Authorized Gaming Facility: The Tribe may establish and operate no more than three gaming facilities and engage in Class III gaming only on eligible Indian lands held in trust for the Tribe, located within the boundaries of the Tribe's reservation.
+If the Tribe chooses to operate more than two gaming facilities, then one of the three gaming facilities shall have no more than 150 slot machines and shall have a primary purpose other than gaming.

-Payments to the Special Distribution Fund (SDF) - The Tribe shall pay to the State, on a pro rata basis, the costs the State incurs for the performance of all its duties under this Compact, as established by the monies appropriated in the annual Budget Act for the performance of their duties under the Class III Gaming Compacts.
+Payments to the Special Distribution Fund (SDF): The Tribe shall pay to the State, on a pro rata basis, the costs the State incurs for the performance of all its duties under this Compact, as established by the monies appropriated in the annual Budget Act for the performance of their duties under the Class III Gaming Compacts.